m1zukash1/CarpoolAPI/README.md

    ```bash
    dotnet restore
    ```
-4. Create an appsettings.Secrets.json file in the project root with the following content, replacing with your own values:
+4. Create an ``appsettings.Secrets.json`` file in the project root with the following content, replacing with your own values:

     ```json
       {
         "ConnectionStrings": {
-        "DefaultConnection": "Server=(localdb)\\mssqllocaldb;Database=YourDatabaseName;Trusted_Connection=True;MultipleActiveResultSets=true"
+          "DefaultConnection": "Data Source=BackEndDB.db"
         },
         "Jwt": {
           "Key": "this_is_a_very_secure_key_123456",
           "Issuer": "yourdomain.com",
           "Audience": "yourdomain.com"
         }
       }
     ```
 5. Run the API:
    ```bash